syncfusion-content/fileformat-docs/FileFormat/PDF/Getting Started.md

 ## Creating a simple PDF document with basic elements

-To create a simple PDF document with basic elements, the following assemblies has to be added as reference to the project.
+To create a simple PDF document with basic elements, the following assemblies have to be added as reference to the project.

       a.
 Syncfusion.Pdf.Base
       b.
 Syncfusion.Compression.Base

-The table below shows the required namespace that needs to be added as well as their functionalities.
+The following table shows the required namespace that needs to be added as well as their functionalities.

 <table>
 <tr>